 When administering DMS, TABIA collects, uses, and discloses personal information for the following purpose:

 - TABIA does not collect personal information directly from individuals.
-However, TABIA does receive personal information from businesses and organizations that create a profile on the DMS Site, and use the DMS Site to engage in Digital Transformation learning and activities.
-Such information can include names, addresses, and contact information.
+However, TABIA does receive personal information from businesses and organizations that create a profile on the DMS Site.
+Those business can then use the DMS Site to engage in ecommerce activities.
+Such information can include names, addresses, debit and credit card information, amounts purchased and amounts spent.

-- TABIA uses information by aggregating qualitative information, anonymizing that information, and then displaying that information in the form of charts, graphs, dashboards and metrics (“DMS Metrics”).
-Thsis is an analysis of aggregated, non-personally-identifiable data to characterize the digital adoption and change over time of the small business community.
+- TABIA uses personal information by aggregating sales information (including debit and credit card data), anonymizing that information, and then displaying that information in the form of charts, graphs, dashboards and metrics (“DMS Metrics”).
+DMS Metrics are disclosed to participants in DMS to help them improve their sales and marketing.

 To fulfill our purpose, we may collect the following kinds of personal information: